The Versant Arabic Test Uses Modern Standard Arabic

 While MSA might sound slightly formal, and might even differ in areas from spoken dialects, Arabic native-speakers make themselves understood through the common features of MSA.
 Because Arabic is one of the six working languages of the United Nations, and the official language of 22 Arab countries, learning with Versant’s MSA platform will be usable in business, diplomacy, or even as an interpreter.

 Versant automated tests, created by leading language testing experts, evaluate the language skills of candidates quickly, accurately and objectively.

-U.S. Department of Defense Adopted the Versant Arabic Test
+Reliability of the Versant Arabic Test

-DLI depended on Versant’s Validity and Reliability
+Versant’s Validity and Reliability

 Versant Assessment tests have been extensively and reliably field tested.
 They’ve been evaluated to verify its validity and reliability.

-Test Security Ensured Data Privacy
+Tested Security Ensures Data Privacy